healeycodes/py-looper/README.md

 ### Pre-installation

 python - https://www.python.org.
-Tested with Python v3.6.5 but v2.7+ should be fine.
+Tested with Python v3.6.5.
 Python is packaged with Mac OS X and Linux but not Windows.
+Check your Python version if you run into issues (`python -V`).

 ffmpeg - https://www.ffmpeg.org/ - is required but may be installed automatically and/or will have already been installed by another program.